pentandra/lifepreserver/items/static/blog/posts/defining-the-scholarly-commons/index.md

 is to raise questions, open the discussion, and broaden our collective horizons, with the hope that through this exercise, we can come to some understanding as to which questions we need to be asking, and, not any less important, how best to find answers to those questions.
-Perhaps the Scholarly Commons is not something that any one of us can define alone, but is truth that needs to be discovered---and it is the search for truth that will hold us together.

 [mutations]: <https://www.independent.co.uk/arts-entertainment/art/features/thierry-noir-the-street-artist-who-mutated-the-berlin-wall-in-protest-9316814.html> "Meet Thierry Noir: The street artist who 'mutated' the Berlin Wall in protest, on The Independent"
 [reunification of Germany]: <https://en.wikipedia.org/wiki/German_reunification> "German Reunification, on Wikipedia"